 A Swiss visionary who transformed the hotel from a place to sleep into a theater of luxury, defining opulence for the modern age.

-César Ritz, born to a humble shepherd family in the Swiss Alps, didn't just build hotels; he invented the very idea of the luxury hotel as we know it.
-His genius was understanding that the emerging aristocracy and wealthy industrialists of the Belle Époque craved not just comfort, but an experience—a stage for their lives.
-Working his way up from waiter, he absorbed every detail of service, ambiance, and exclusivity.
-His partnership with chef Auguste Escoffier was legendary, marrying sublime cuisine with impeccable service.
-In Paris, the Hôtel Ritz became synonymous with Parisian elegance, while in London, the Ritz and Carlton hotels set a new global standard.
+César Ritz invented the luxury hotel experience during the Belle Époque.
+Born to a humble shepherd family in the Swiss Alps, he worked his way up from waiter, absorbing every detail of service, ambiance, and exclusivity.
+His partnership with chef Auguste Escoffier married sublime cuisine with impeccable service.
+In Paris, the Hôtel Ritz became synonymous with elegance; in London, the Ritz and Carlton hotels set a new global standard.
 Ritz's name became an adjective, 'ritzy,' because he codified a lifestyle.
-He suffered a nervous breakdown in 1902, but his legacy was already cemented: a blueprint for grandeur that every subsequent luxury hotel would attempt to follow.
+He suffered a nervous breakdown in 1902, but his blueprint for grandeur guided every subsequent luxury hotel.

 The biggest hits of 1850